siberianfox/g2wiki/Dual-Endpoint-USB-Operation.md

     * _Note: JSON wrapped Gcode is not supported_
   * Data channel returns:
     * No response is provided back on the data channel (no echo, acknowledgements, or errors)
-  * Only one data channel may be active at any given time.
+  * Only one data channel may be open at any given time.

 ###USB Communications and Channel Binding
 We can implicitly bind the channels using the available/connected state of the USB channels.
+See later section for more on manual binding.

 **Background**<br>
 * The two USB channels appear as physical devices:
   * `/dev/usb-serial0`
   * `/dev/usb-serial1`
+* These are mapped to the control and data logical devices:
+  * `ctrl0`
+  * `data0`

+**Automatic Binding**
-* The USB-serial subsystem is able to detect when software on the host side "connects" to each channel independently.
+G2 automatically binds the USB physical devices to the logical devices.
+USB-serial subsystem is able to detect when software on the host side "connects" to each channel independently.
 (This is done by a flag in the USB system that is set the the host connects and 'asserts RTS')

-**Binding**

 1. Initially neither USB channel is assigned as control or data, and there is nothing connected to communicate with them anyway.

 1. The first usb-serial channel opened (connected to) will be *both* control and data as long as it's the only channel open.
 This is to maintain compatibility with UC_3 and not require any additional setup steps for legacy UIs and hosts.

-1. If a second channel is opened, then the first channel becomes control-only, and the second channel becomes data-only.
+1. If a second usb-serial channel is opened, then the first channel becomes control-only, and the second channel becomes data-only.
 This allows simple adoption of UC_1 mode by simply opening the two connections in a controlled order, and the first opened will become command and the second opened will become data.

-Other devices such as SD card files can also be bound to the data channel - more later.
+Multiple control ports and other devices such as SD card files can also be bound to the channels - more later.

-**Unbinding**<br>
+**Automatic Unbinding**<br>
 * If one of the two USB channels are closed then the other must become both data and control.
 * If both channels are closed, then there is no data or control.